runabrandes/pp5-elegant-essentials/README.md

 #### FAQ page

-A FAQ page is available to all users, which hold questions and answer to the most frequently asked questions users might have This feature was implemented so users can find help with possible questions quickly rather than having to wait for a response if not required.
+A FAQ page is available to all users, which hold questions and answer to the most frequently asked questions users might have.
+This feature was implemented so users can find help with possible questions quickly rather than having to wait for a response from the site owner.

 ![faq](documentation/site_pictures/faq.png)